cponcelets/atom-antescofo/README.md

 | `alt-c`          | antescofo:stoptantescofo   |
 | `alt-l`          | antescofo:Loadantescofo    |

-These commands are also available if you right-click on a word and check the context menu.
+Some of these commands are also available if you right-click on a word and check the context menu.